Bennie123-byte/Toward_Large-scale_Spiking_Neural_Networks_Survey/README.md

-# Towards Large-scale Spiking Neural Networks
+# Toward Large-scale Spiking Neural Networks

 > A collection of papers and resources related to deep SNN models
 >